 Walking in the Mont Blanc region | Erin Williams

-Five ideas to experience the mountain spirit of the French, Italian & Swiss Alps around Mont Blanc
+How will you experience the mountain spirit of the French, Italian & Swiss Alps around Mont Blanc?

 The classic option >>> Mont Blanc Classic

-A relaxed-pace walk around Mont Blanc through Italy, Switzerland and France, specially devised for walkers who like to ‘smell the roses’ en-route to the next comfortable gîte.
+A relaxed-pace walk around Mont Blanc through Italy, Switzerland and France, specially devised for those of you who like to ‘smell the roses’ en-route to the next comfortable gîte.
 In the company of a small group, a bilingual guide and a mule to carry your gear, the walk traverses high passes, meadows brimming in alpine flowers and typical alpine villages.

 The family option >>> Mont Blanc Family Walk - France to Italy

 Mont Blanc with the children?
 Yes, it can be done – and such a walking holiday is all about the donkeys, which are an integral part of this fun, weeklong trip crossing two countries.
 Kids of all ages can lead their favourite animal, take a selfie to share with their friends, assist with loading and unpacking, feed them appetising treats or take turns to brush them – plus, the donkeys also spare the worry of having to carry your own belongings.

 The extraordinary vistas of snow clad peaks with daily pass crossings, the chance to see playful marmots and chamoix along the trail and the contrasts of walking through three different countries are just some of the memorable aspects of a Mont Blanc hike.
 At night?
 Refresh in your private room in small gîtes and mountain hotels that brim with local charm and serve up regional flavours that complement the walks impeccably.